-Authorisation of deferred publication
+Article 6 Authorisation of deferred publication

-- 1. Competent authorities shall be able to authorise market operators and investment firms operating a trading venue to provide for deferred publication of the details of transactions based on their type or size.
+1. Competent authorities shall be able to authorise market operators and investment firms operating a trading venue to provide for deferred publication of the details of transactions based on their type or size.

 In particular, the competent authorities may authorise the deferred publication in respect of transactions that are large in scale compared with the normal market size for that share, depositary receipt, ETF, certificate or other similar financial instrument or that class of share, depositary receipt, ETF, certificate or other similar financial instrument.

 Market operators and investment firms operating a trading venue shall obtain the competent authority's prior approval of proposed arrangements for deferred trade-publication, and shall clearly disclose these arrangements to market participants and the public.
-ESMA shall monitor the application of these arrangements for deferred trade-publication and shall submit an annual report to the Commission on how they are applied in practice. - 2.
-The Commission shall adopt, by means of delegated acts in accordance with Article 41, measures specifying: - (a) the details that need to be specified by investment firms, including systematic internalisers, market operators and investment firms operating a trading venue in the information to be made available to the public for each class of financial instrument concerned in accordance with paragraph 1 of Article 5;
+ESMA shall monitor the application of these arrangements for deferred trade-publication and shall submit an annual report to the Commission on how they are applied in practice.

+- 2. The Commission shall adopt, by means of delegated acts in accordance with Article 41, measures specifying: - the details of transactions that need to be specified by investment firms, including systematic internalisers, and market operators and investment firms operating a trading venue shall in the information to be makde available to the public for each class of financial instrument concerned in accordance with paragraph 1 of Article 5(1), including identifiers for the different types of trades-transactions published under paragraph 1 of Articles 5(1) and paragraph 1 of Articles 19, distinguishing between those determined by factors linked primarily to the valuation of the instruments and those determined by other factors;

-(b) the conditions for authorising investment firms, including systematic internalisers, market operators and an investment firms operating a trading venue to allow for a deferred publication of trades and the criteria to be applied when deciding the transactions for which, due to their size or the type of share, depositary receipt, ETF, certificate or other similar financial instrument involved, deferred publication is allowed for each class of financial instrument concerned.
+- (b) (b) the conditions for authorising investment firms, including systematic internalisers, and market operators and an investment firms operating a trading venue to provide allow for a deferred publication of the details of transactions for each class of financial instruments concerned in accordance with Articles 6(1) and 19(1); - (c) trades and the criteria to be applied when deciding the transactions for which, due to their size or the type of share, depositary receipt, ETF, certificate or other similar financial instrument involved, deferred publication is allowed for each class of financial instrument concerned.